 Along the way, the crew became separated into three groups.
 One drowned at sea during a storm, another safely found its way to a village, and the third wandered in Siberia seeking shelter and food.
 Dr. Ambler was in this third group.
 After weeks of wandering, weary and exhausted from lack of food, the men set up camp and agreed to send two from their party to look for assistance.
 The captain asked Ambler to go as he was one of the healthiest, but Ambler refused to leave the sick.
 The two men who sought help not only found it but also reunited with the party of eleven survivors led by chief engineer Melville.
 A rescue party went out, but sadly, Dr. Ambler and the nine other men were not found.
 Weather forced the rescue party to return to the village of Bulun for the winter.

-Later in the spring, Dr. Ambler's body along with the others were found beneath a food of snow.
+Later in the spring, Dr. Ambler's body along with the others were found beneath a foot of snow.
 Gripped in Ambler's hand was the captain's pistol; in his pocket was his diary.
 The entry dated October 20, 1881, is a tender farewell to his family.
 The diary and a few of Ambler's personal effects were given to his mother and later donated to the Virginia Historical Society.